 The disconnect between Boyega’s frank demeanor and the ceaseless tension Beharie and Leyva put on display is delightfully amusing.
 That is, until the film drops a few hints about the real psychological reasons Easley may be approaching the circumstances with such disconnect to begin with — a thread the film not only doesn’t follow-up on in its narrative, but doesn’t fold into its aesthetic approach or its performances.
 What first appeared to be nuance turns out to be a rather ill-conceived approach.

-“892” premiered at the 2022 Sundance Film Festival.
-It is currently seeking distribution.
+“Breaking” premiered at the 2022 Sundance Film Festival.